metrorailings/OwlBlog/content/posts/week-7-insights-1.md

 ## Falcons @ Dolphins

 This Dolphin defense is pathetic on the opening drive of the second half.
 No real pass rush, busted coverage, lack of physicality...

+Finally, Miami is producing something thanks to judicious use of the hurry-up offense as well as some clutch play from Tua.
+Atlanta's defense needs to be ashamed of itself here.

+***

+##